Serving Arizona Foster and Adoptive Families

 Integrative Treatment for Attachment Trauma

-Treatment modalities include therapeutic play, drama, EMDR and other trauma therapies, and a wide spectrum of play therapy techniques.
-These include art, sand tray, narrative storytelling and metaphors using puppets.
-Parental involvement in sessions is essential, although individual sessions for your child may be provided as necessary.
-Therapists provide highly specialized parent coaching and training to strengthen the parent/child relationship and create a more skilled parent.
-Therapists have a wide range of expertise in family and child counseling order to provide therapy for each child and family.
+Caregiver involvement in sessions is essential, although individual sessions for your child may be provided as necessary.
+Therapists provide highly specialized parent coaching and training to strengthen the parent/child relationship and create a more skilled caregiver.
+Therapists have a wide range of expertise in family and child counseling in order to provide therapy for each child and family.
+We base our parent training on material from: Integrative Parenting: Strategies for Raising Children Affected by Attachment Trauma.